-- Determine what options for care and treatment could be considered along a disease trajectory. - Use structured discussions with the care team and other resources to learn about the implications of possible medical treatments for the very ill or injured artificial ventilation, nutritional support, hydration, and cardiopulmonary resuscitation (CPR). - Take into consideration the person's state of health and their goals for future healthcare including comfort care and life sustaining or prolonging measures, contemplate how treatment choices would reflect his or her values, culture, beliefs and goals, and affect quality of life. - Participate in decision making regarding their goals of care so that the care the person receives honours their values, beliefs, wishes, culture, and faith. - Choosing a substitute decision maker (SDM) - Choose someone to act as a substitute decision maker if the time comes when he or she cannot make their own medical decisions.
+- Determining what options for care and treatment could be considered along a disease trajectory. - Using structured discussions with the care team and other resources to learn about the implications of possible medical treatments for the very ill or injured, such as artificial ventilation, nutritional support, hydration, and cardiopulmonary resuscitation (CPR). - Taking into consideration the person's state of health and their goals for future healthcare including comfort care and life sustaining or prolonging measures, contemplate how treatment choices would reflect his or her values, culture, beliefs and goals, and affect quality of life. - Participating in decision making regarding their goals of care so that the care the person receives honours their values, beliefs, wishes, culture, and faith. - Specifying wishes regarding organ, gamete, tissue or whole body donation, and participating in research.